junpataleta/moodle-ubuntu/README.md

 After the installation, you should have the following:

 - Apache server
-- PHP versions supported by the lowest security-supported version of Moodle and the next major Moodle version (master).
+- PHP versions supported by the lowest security-supported version of Moodle and the next major Moodle version (`main`).
   - Current PHP versions installed:
     - PHP 7.3 (Moodle 3.9+)
     - PHP 7.4 (Moodle 4.0+)